Brigitte Gabriel: Arab–Israeli conflict

 Regarding the two-state solution, Gabriel stated: "Forcing Israel to accept a two-state solution is not going to work unless the Palestinians first are forced to clean up their act and eliminate hatred from their schoolbooks, teach tolerance to their people, and preach acceptance of Israel and the Jews as a neighbor."

 Iran–Israel proxy conflict

-In a speech at a conference sponsored by the UN Permanent Mission of Palau and the Aja Eze Foundation, Gabriel said that she viewed Israel as the vanguard in the world's fight against Islamic terrorism, equating Israel's fight against Hamas and Hezbollah with the World's fight against the Islamic State.
+In a speech at a conference sponsored by the UN Permanent Mission of Palau and the Aja Eze Foundation, Gabriel said that she viewed Israel as the vanguard in the world's fight against Islamic terrorism, equating Israel's fight against Hamas and Hezbollah with the global fight against the Islamic State.

-Because They Hate

-Because They Hate: A Survivor of Islamic Terror Warns America is a 2006 book by Gabriel.
-It describes her childhood experiences in Lebanon and criticizes radical Islamic expression in the Middle East and elsewhere.
-The book reached number 12 on The New York Times Best Seller list for political books.

-After this book, she released another similar book, They Must Be Stopped.

-Responses

-The book received mixed responses from critics, some feeling that it provided a critical analysis of Islam and a warning to the American people, while others criticized the tone and the distorted view of the author and her description of Islam as a 'horrible religion.'
-It has been described as a counter-jihadist book.
+Raise the voting age

+After record youth turnout in the 2022 US midterm election helped avert the expected 'red wave' of Republican wins in state races, Gabriel tweeted, "Raise the voting age to 21." on the social media web site Twitter.